codynhanpham/python_audio_server/README.md

 - [x] Resample audio files when start up server (to the nearest playable sample rate)
 - [x] More efficient way to pre-process audio files for playlist (resample, etc.)
 - [x] Preload gapless version of playlist
+- [x] Ability to stop audio.
+Maybe a /stop endpoint
+- [x] Sync the playback progress bar with the audio
-- [ ] Move to using simpleaudio for all audio playback.
-Make it so that only one audio stream is playing at a time.
+- [x] Move to using simpleaudio for all audio playback.
 - [ ] Add ability to reload audio files and playlists without restarting the server
 - [ ] Smoothing the audio transition between songs in playlist (Eliminate the clicking sound)
-- [ ] Ability to stop audio.
-Maybe a /stop endpoint
-- [ ] Sync the playback progress bar with the audio
+- [ ] (Unsure for now) Make it so that only one audio stream is playing at a time.

 ## Installation